mbernste/RSEM-HMM/README.md

 RSEM
 ====
-This project implements the RNA-Seq Expectation Maximization algorithm devised by Bo Li and Colin Dewey for estimating gene and isophorm expression levels in RNA-Seq data.
+This project implements a simplified version of the RNA-Seq Expectation Maximization algorithm devised by Bo Li and Colin Dewey for estimating gene and isophorm expression levels in RNA-Seq data.